dan5py/socketsc/docs/source/getting-started/removelisteners.rst

 Removing events
 ==========================

-Sometime you might need to remove a registered event.
+Sometimes you might need to remove a registered event.
 This can be done in two ways.

 Removing all callbacks of a specific event name